Phantom Planet discography

-American alternative rock band Phantom Planet has released five studio albums, three extended plays (EPs), one remix album, eleven singles, six music videos, and two live DVDs.
-Since 2025, The band has consisted of vocalist-rhythm guitarist Alex Greenwald, lead guitarist Darren Robinson, bassist Sam Farrar and drummer Andrew Parker.
+American alternative rock band Phantom Planet has released five studio albums, three extended plays (EPs), one remix album, twenty-four singles, six music videos, and two live DVDs.
+Since 2024, The band has consisted of vocalist-rhythm guitarist Alex Greenwald, lead guitarist Darren Robinson, bassist Sam Farrar and drummer Andrew Parker.
 The band is best known for its track "California", which became the theme song for the Fox TV series, The O.C..
+As of 2026, the band is working on their sixth studio album.